Metadata cache generation

 Sailing through the doldrums of bash

 Bash is slow.
 Supporting a nested inheritance structure on top of bash makes it even slower.
 Without metadata caches, processing ebuilds would be extraordinarily more painful than it already is.
-Imagine the extra time it would take to source all the ebuilds required to run a command such as emerge -e world before dependency resolution can begin.
+Imagine the extra time it would take to source all relevant ebuilds while resolving dependencies.
 Clearly the importance of using a cache when dealing with a large corpus of highly nested bash code cannot be understated.

 For ebuild repos, the metadata cache is currently located at metadata/md5-cache from the repo root and is created by sourcing each ebuild with all its eclass dependencies, tracking state over nested inherits for incrementally handled variables, and then writing the relevant metadata key/value mapping to the cache.
 An existing cache is updated by iterating over its entries, comparing checksums to determine validity, and performing entry creation on failure.